DEVOTIONALS

 The scriptures tell us that we are all sinners and we have fallen

 an opportunity to change our relationship with God.
-Jesus opened
+When He

-cross and became a living sacrifice for our sins.
+went to the cross and became a living sacrifice for our sins, Jesus

-Some people ‘think’ they have been saved, but they still have doubts
+Some ‘think’ they have been saved, but they still have doubts about

 to the Lord.
 Some will talk and act like they are Christians, but their